PhD The University of Exeter 2006-2009

 F. Simpson (2008).
 Community Archaeology Under Scrutiny.
 Conservation and Management of Archaeological Sites.
 10(1), pp.3-16.

-FA.
-Sayer (2018).
-The Moving Image as a Secondary Source: Truth, Authenticity and Narrative.
-In: Histories on Screen The Past and Present in Anglo-American Cinema and Television.
-Bloomsbury Publishing,
+F. Sayer (2018).
+The moving image as a secondary source: Truth, authenticity and narrative.
+In: Histories on Screen: The Past and Present in Anglo-American Cinema and Television.
+Bloomsbury Publishing, pp.29-44.

 FA.
 Sayer, D. Sayer (2016).
 Bones Without Barriers: The Social Impact of Digging the Dead.
 In: Archaeologists and the Dead.
 Oxford University Press,